nwwatson/trump_ipsum/README.md

 ## Add quote

-Fork, add a quote to the PRAGRAPHS contsant in app/models/lorem.rb and submit a pull request.
+Fork, add a quote to the PARAGRAPHS contsant in app/models/lorem.rb and submit a pull request.

 Or you can submit it via Issues and I'll added it.
 Maybe.